Curricular Practical Training

 Full Time versus Part Time CPT +

-In most cases, students may be authorized—with approval from the Center for Global Services—for part time CPT (20 hours per week or less) during the fall and spring semesters.
+In most cases, students may be authorized—with approval from Rutgers Global–International Student and Scholar Services—for part time CPT (20 hours per week or less) during the fall and spring semesters.
 F-1 students may be authorized for full time CPT (more than 20 hours per week) during the summer and winter break periods.

-- have completed all course work or you are in the last semester to complete the course work (less than full-time load)
+- Graduate students who have completed all course work, or are in the last semester to complete course work and are authorized for less than full-time course load

 Please note that students who have received one year or more of full-time curricular practical training are ineligible for Optional Practical Training (OPT) at the same educational level.
 Part time CPT does not affect eligibility for OPT.